ginkgo/micropolis/README.txt

 You will need the following dependencies to build micropolis on Linux:

 SCons
-GLFW 2.7
+GLFW 3.0
 Boost
 OpenCL
 DevIL
 Python 2.7
+Python 3.x
 Cheetah template engine
+Wheezy template

+The source uses C++11 features, so you need a version of GCC recent enough to support this.

 To build call: